branaway/Japid/readme.txt

 * Version History:

+2011/6/20: V0.8.8.2
+    1. hack: added a preprocessor to expand $[anything] to \"+anything+\" before compiling, maybe useful in String interpolation.
+See: https://github.com/branaway/Japid/issues/19
+2011/6/20: V0.8.8.1
+    1. enhancement: trivial enhancement. tolerant of @default and @Default.
 2011/6/20: V0.8.8
     1. new feature: template parameter can be annotated with a default value for use with tag invocation with named arguments.
 E.g.
     `args String msg, @Default(new String("m2message"))String m2, Integer age